kamalsinghsnu/CapacityOfRayleighFadingMIMOchannel/README.md

 # CapacityOfRayleighFadingMIMOchannel

-Code to generate capacity results (and outage probability results) from the paper:
+Code to generate capacity results (and outage probability results) from the submitted paper:
 Comments and Corrections to "Capacity of Multiple-Antenna Systems With Both Receiver and Transmitter Channel State Information"

 NOTE*: The reference paper [1] in the paper above is as follows: